In-Ko/component-spec/doc/proposal/one-component-model.md

 ## Component Descriptor Specification

-*Component Descriptors* is the central concept of OCM.
+*Component Descriptors* are the central concept of OCM.
 A *Component Descriptor* describes what belongs to a particular version of a software component  and how to access it.
 This includes:

 - resources, i.e. technical artefacts like binaries, docker images, ...
 - sources like code in github
-- dependencies to other software component versions to express
+- dependencies to other software component versions

 ### Component Descriptor Format Specification